jbee/jbee.github.io/names.md

 To allow for short(er) names add a probability for each set that states the chance you pick a fragment from that set at all.
-Yield a random number for each chance to see if the set is skipped.
+Yield a random chance to see if the set is skipped.

 ```
 [ { 90, "a", "be" }, { 75, "ce", "d", "ehf"}, { 50, "t" },... ]